 In order to participate as an intern, students must:

 - A current passport is required to enter the Bahamas and to re-enter the U.S. on our research boat.
+Please provide a copy with your application AFTER you reserve your spot.

 For information about careers in the marine sciences, please visit the web site of the Society for Marine Mammology.